AndrewWPhillips/eggql/TUTORIAL.md

 In GraphQL the server code that processes a query is called a **resolver**.
 In the above example the "resolver" for the `hero` query was just a `Character` struct.
 A more useful and more common thing is for a resolver to be a function (technically a Go **closure**).
 Using functions for resolvers has advantages, as it allows:

 * efficiency, since the function is not executed unless or until its specific data is required
-* use of values which are initially unknown or dynamic (eg random numbers as in the README example)
+* use of values which are initially unknown or dynamic (e.g. random numbers as in the README example)
-* recursive queries (eg friends of friends of ...), which can't be pre-computed (without infinite recursion :)
+* recursive queries (e.g. friends of friends of ...), which can't be pre-computed (without infinite recursion :)
 * and function resolvers can take arguments that can modify or refine the results returned

 It's the last advantage that we look at here - resolver arguments.
 As an example we can change the `hero` resolver to be a function that takes a parameter specifying which episode we want the hero for.
 So instead of the `Hero` field just being a `Character` object it is now a function that _returns_ a `Character`.